abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Prefer explicit associations to inferred associations.md

 ## First:

-the process of thinking about the relationships between items is part of how you can [Do your own thinking](Do%20your%20own%20thinking.md).
+the process of thinking about the relationships between items is part of how you can [[Do your own thinking]].
 It forces you to engage with new material more deeply.

 ## Second: